kevinlondon/kevinlondon.github.io/_drafts/2022-11-30-backfill-considerations.md

 that it logs what will normally be logged but importantly **without** making the production change.

-The dry run should be the default - running production change should be hard to do on accident, eespecially if it will cause problems.
+The dry run should be the default option.
+Running production change should be hard to do on accident, especially if it can cause problems.
 I've seen many a production backfill accidentally started earlier than expected because of a forgotten `--dry-run` or ``--test` flag.
 I recommend instead making the production mode flag the one you have to opt into, for exmaple using `--production` or